ratchagarn/local-asset/README.md

 ## Hot Fixed issue
-- run command `./bin/restore` in your terminal and then start server
+- run command `./bin/restore` in your terminal and then start server (OSX)